Trusted WordPress tutorials, when you need them most.

 Below that, you’ll need to check the box that says ‘Force Reset Password on first login.’
 This helps to prevent new users from using the same password as their other online accounts and ensures they set up a strong password right off the bat.

-Then, you’ll need to turn on the option ‘Enable Password Expiry’ so that you set a specific expiration time that forces all site users to change their password.
+Then, you’ll need to turn on the ‘Enable Password Expiry’ option so that you set a specific expiration time that forces all site users to change their password.
 Next to that, you can set the number of weeks you’d like to force the change.

 enable password expiry

 Underneath the save settings, you’ll see an option to reset your password with one click.
-If you or your users haven’t reset your password in a while, it’s a good idea to hit the ‘Reset Password’ button.
+If you or your users haven’t reset your password in a while, it’s a good idea to click the ‘Reset Password’ button.

-This automatically terminates all logged-in sessions from users and forces them to reset their passwords.
+This will automatically terminate all logged-in sessions from users and force them to reset their passwords.

 one click reset password

-All users will receive an email with a link to reset their passwords.
+Then, all users will receive an email with a link to reset their passwords.

-Just click the link in the email.
+All they have to do is just click the link in the email.

 reset password email

-You’ll be taken to your WordPress login screen, where you enter your current and new password.
+This will open the WordPress login screen, where you enter your current and new password.

-From here, click ‘Change Password.’
+From here, you can click ‘Change Password.’

 reset password

-Then, you’ll be taken back to your WordPress login page, where you can enter your new credentials.
+This will take you back to your WordPress login page, where you can enter your new credentials.

 To see data, you’ll need to toggle the ‘Enable Report Entry’ tab.